ImVictorM/ECommerceManagement/docs/Authentication/Authentication.md

 }
 ```

-#### Response Format
+### Response Format

-- 201 CREATED: the request was successfully processed and a new customer was created.
+- 201 CREATED: Customer successfully registered.
 - 400 BAD_REQUEST: The request body is invalid or missing required fields.
-- 409 CONFLICT: The user email is already in use.
+- 409 CONFLICT: The provided email is already in use.

+Example Response:

 ```json
 {